Japanese Cooking Tools: 33 Essentials for Home Chefs

 The third source is travel itself.
 Tokyo’s Kappabashi Street is a mile of restaurant-supply shops where chefs and home cooks browse alongside one another.
 A morning at Kappabashi rewards anyone interested in cooking.
 Visit a knife shop.
 Walk among the ceramics.
 If a trip is on your horizon, you can plan a trip to taste this in Japan.
 We can build Kappabashi into the itinerary.

-What are the essential Japanese cooking tools for beginners?
+What are the essential Japanese cooking tools to start with?

 What makes Japanese knives different from Western knives?

 Japanese knives are harder, thinner, and lighter than Western equivalents.
-The steel sits at 60–62 HRC rather than the Western 56–58.
+The steel typically sits at sixty to sixty-two HRC rather than the Western fifty-six to fifty-eight.
 This gives a sharper, longer-lasting edge that cuts cleanly through delicate foods.
-The trade-off is that Japanese knives reward gentler treatment.
-No dishwasher, no bone, no twisting motions, and a whetstone rather than a pull-through sharpener.
-The hardness rewards the care.
+The trade-off is that Japanese knives reward gentler treatment, with no dishwasher, no bone work, no twisting, and a whetstone rather than a pull-through sharpener.

 How do you care for a Japanese knife?